himarplupi/ascendia-himarpl/CONTRIBUTING.md

 ## Contributing

-Any individual is welcome to contribute to the HIMARPL Ascendia Cabinet Website.
+Any individual is welcome to contribute to the HIMARPL PMB Website.
 This repository currently has two types of contribution personas:

 - **Contributors** are any individuals who create issues/PRs, comment on issues/PRs, or contribute in other ways.